Gushue tops Shuster to remain unbeaten at Pan Continental curling championships | TSN

 In other early games, New Zealand's Anton Hood thumped South Korea's Jaebeom Lee 9-1 and Australia's Hugh Millikin dumped Taiwan's Ken Hsu 11-2.

-The women's draw was scheduled to resume Tuesday afternoon.
-The Canadian team, skipped by Ottawa's Rachel Homan (3-0), was set to play New Zealand's Chelsea Suddens.
+The women's draw resumed Tuesday afternoon.
+The Canadian team, skipped by Ottawa's Rachel Homan (4-0), needed only six ends to complete a 9-2 victory over New Zealand's Chelsea Suddens.

 The competition serves as a qualifier for the 2025 world championships.